Sample-Efficient Estimation of Nonlinear Quantum State Functions: Conclusions

 We have introduced the Quantum State Function (QSF) framework, a unified approach for implementing nonlinear functions of quantum states.
-For any degree-$n$ polynomial functions, the QSF framework achieves approximation with precision $\varepsilon$ while requiring only $\mathcal{O}(n/\varepsilon^2)$ copies of quantum states.
+For any degree-$n$ polynomial functions, the QSF framework achieves approximation with precision $\varepsilon$ while requiring only $\mathcal{O}(\frac{n}{\varepsilon^2})$ copies of quantum states.
 This represents a substantial improvement in sample complexity compared to traditional methods that compute sub-terms separately and rely on classical post-processing.
-Notably, unlike QSP-based frameworks, QSF offers enhanced applicability by eliminating the requirement for a purified query oracle.

-We have demonstrated the QSF framework's efficiency in fundamental quantum information tasks, specifically in estimating von Neumann entropy and quantum state fidelity.
-The framework achieves a sample complexity of $\tilde{\mathcal{O}}(1/(\varepsilon^2\kappa))$, where $\kappa$ represents the minimal nonzero eigenvalue.
-Also, we have developed a hybrid quantum-classical algorithm for estimating the maximum eigenvalue of $d$-dimensional quantum states, illustrating the QSF's versatility and broad applicability.
-As shown in Table~\ref{tab:comprasion}, our work complements existing quantum algorithm toolkits: while QSP-based frameworks have evolved to incorporate the Hadamard test procedure for nonlinear transformations of unitary operators, the QSF framework can be regarded as a natural generalization of the SWAP test, specifically designed for handling nonlinear functions of quantum states.
+Notably, unlike QSP-based frameworks, QSF offers enhanced applicability by eliminating the requirement for a purified query oracle and angle finding.
+Few copies of the density matrix can be reused at each iteration of the quantum circuit, making QSF a near-term friendly framework.
+QSF framework's efficiency in fundamental quantum information tasks has been proven, specifically in estimating quantum entropies and state fidelity.
+Our work complements existing quantum algorithm toolkits: while QSP-based frameworks have evolved to incorporate the Hadamard test procedure for nonlinear transformations of unitary operators, the QSF framework can be regarded as a natural generalization of the SWAP test, specifically designed for handling nonlinear functions of quantum states.